Project FUBELT: Continued US operations

-In the face of overwhelming discontent from Chileans for the assassination of Shneider, the three hired to go through with the coup backed out.
+In the face of overwhelming discontent from Chileans for the assassination of Schneider, the three hired to go through with the coup backed out.
 Two of three of these individuals were arrested in conspiracy, and the other, Hugo Tirado, was paid $35,000.

-After the failure of Project FUBELT to create a coup before the election of Allende, the US State Department suggested that the US should accept Allende’s election and work toward his defeat in the 1976 election.
-Nixon’s national security advisor, Henry Kissinger, instead encouraged a more forceful reaction by the US.
-Kissinger justifies this by claiming that Allende will try to swindle the US, saying that Allende wants to “...Be internationally respectable, move cautiously and pragmatically, avoid immediate confrontation with [the US], move slowly in formalizing relations with Cuba and other socialist countries...”.
+After the failure of Project FUBELT to create a coup before the election of Allende, the US State Department suggested that the US should accept Allende's election and work toward his defeat in the 1976 election.
+Nixon's national security advisor, Henry Kissinger, instead encouraged a more forceful reaction by the US.
+Kissinger justified this by claiming that Allende would try to swindle the US, saying that Allende wanted to "...Be internationally respectable, move cautiously and pragmatically, avoid immediate confrontation with [the US], move slowly in formalizing relations with Cuba and other socialist countries...".

-Kissinger is also quoted telling Nixon, “The election of Allende poses one of the most serious challenges ever faced in this hemisphere, and your decision as to what to do may be the most historic and difficult foreign policy decision you will have to make this year”.
+Kissinger is also quoted telling Nixon, "The election of Allende poses one of the most serious challenges ever faced in this hemisphere, and your decision as to what to do may be the most historic and difficult foreign policy decision you will have to make this year".

 Covert Operation Program for Chile

-In response to Kissinger’s forceful approach to dealing with Allende post-Track II failure, the US government went ahead with the ‘Covert Operation Program for Chile’, which was a series of political and psychological warfare tactics aimed at creating disdain and opposition for Allende.
-The five points to this plan were as follows:
+In response to Kissinger's forceful approach to dealing with Allende post-Track II failure, the US government went ahead with the 'Covert Operation Program for Chile,' which was a series of political and psychological warfare tactics aimed at creating disdain and opposition for Allende.
+The five points of this plan were as follows: